Shanghai lockdown tests 'zero-COVID' limits, shakes markets

 Associated Press

-Shops along the nearby Nanjing Road pedestrian shopping street were mostly closed, with few people out and about.
-Restaurants were offering only takeaway service and a long line formed outside a McDonalds of people awaiting their orders.
+Zhang Meisha, taking a morning jog along the fabled Bund on the river’s west bank, said she hoped to enjoy more sunshine before the lockdown shifted to Puxi.
+Only an occasional tourist lingered on the promenade lined with century-old historic buildings.

+“It’s so beautiful, but not many people can come here to enjoy and appreciate,” Zhang said of the red and yellow tulips along the Bund.
+“Such a pity!
+I hope the spring of Shanghai can wait for us.”

-The shutdown adds to anxiety in financial markets over Russia’s war on Ukraine, the U.S. Federal Reserve’s effort to cool surging inflation by raising interest rates and other economic challenges.
+The shutdown has added to anxiety in financial markets over Russia’s war on Ukraine, the U.S. Federal Reserve’s effort to cool surging inflation by raising interest rates and other challenges facing the global economy.

 Market reactions including Monday’s 7% drop in oil prices in London don’t reflect the “true reality of the situation,” but investors already were uneasy about China and the global economy, said Michael Every of Rabobank.